-See below for more details on upcoming and past program events.
+See below for more details on past program events.

 2017 Programming and Events

 Art of Storytelling is a documentary film that details the subjective experience of nine psychiatrists.
 This moving and provocative film is a project of The Art of Psychiatric Medicine Committee of the SCPS.
 The film aims to humanize psychiatry and combat the toxic and damaging effect of stigma associated with psychiatry, psychiatric patients and the mental health field.
 PER is focusing on STIGMA because it presents a major impediment for the vast majority of individuals and families who need and can benefit from psychiatric mental health care.

 At the June 3rd screening, PER and SCPS were host to more than 100 mental health professionals.
 The goals of raising funds and awareness were accomplished through the film screening and panel discussion.
 Both PER and SCPS are excited to bring the film to broader audiences to continue the mission of the PER Foundation and work to eradicate stigma around mental health conditions.

 The PER Annual Educational event of September 9th brought together physicians and mental health practitioners to the screening of the SCPS film and awarded PER Founder and President, Dr. Maria Lymberis with the 2017 PER Advocate Award.
 To see pictures from this event click here: PER Award & Screening – A Huge Success!

 Previous Programming and Events

 TCHAIKOVSKY: MUSIC & MELANCHOLIA